Call4Cloud | MMP-C | Autopilot | Device Preparation

 Me and Earl and the Microsoft Store Apps

 This blog will be about securing the forgotten Microsoft Store.
-The Microsoft App Store is an ideal place to download Spotify/Netflix or games on a Company Owned device.
+The Microsoft App Store is ideal for downloading Spotify/Netflix or games on a Company-owned device.
 Of course, you want to block or limit access.

-In my opinion, you will need to start making use of all the features of the Company Portal and start distributing apps with it.
+In my opinion, you will need to start using all the features of the Company Portal and distributing apps with it.

-Are you going to block access to the Microsoft Store? or are you going to restrict UWP apps that can be installed? or are you only going to show the private company store?
-And what about installing App packages manually, how are you going to deal with those packages?
+Will you start blocking access to the Microsoft Store, restricting UWP apps that can be installed, or only showing the private Company Microsoft Store?
+And what about installing App packages manually?
+How are you going to deal with those packages?

 1. Requiring a Private Store